OSGConnect/tutorial-ScalingUp-R/README.md

 values assigned by HTCondor to create unique files for each job in our overall workflow.

-Create a submit file named `R.submit`:
+If you did not download the files for this example with the `tutorial` command, create a submit file named `R.submit`:

 	universe = vanilla
 	+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-r:3.5.0"